open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/git.md

       rego_transform: data.e2e.transform
 ```

-With a config like this, Enterprise OPA will retrieve the file from the specified
+With a config like this, EOPA will retrieve the file from the specified
 repository location, and attempt to parse as any of:
 - XML
 - YAML